great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/overview.md

 ## Publishing your Expectation as an open source contribution

-(Add this later; possibly in a different location in the TOC)
+You can find more detailed instructions in the [Contributing](/docs/contributing/contributing) section of the docs.

 ## Wrapping up